What the Beans are watching #1 – Barbie in Princess Power

 Barbie in Princess Power

-Barbie stars as Kara, the modern-day Princess living an everyday life.
-Kara is kissed by a magical butterfly which gives her amazing super powers transforming her into alter-ego Super Sparkle for some awesome girl power!!
+Barbie stars as Kara, the modern-day Princess living everyday life.
+Kara is kissed by a magical butterfly which gives her amazing superpowers transforming her into alter-ego Super Sparkle for some awesome girl power!!

 Kara’s jealous cousin captures the butterfly and transforms herself into Dark Sparkle, her nemesis.
 Super Sparkle and Dark Sparkle take to the skies as rivals but soon discover the real threat to their kingdom.
 Will they be able to put their differences to one side and join forces to protect their land?

-As with all such films, there is always a lesson to be learnt and in Barbie in Princess Power the lesson is one of the power of friendship.
+As with all such films, there is always a lesson to be learnt and in Barbie, in Princess Power, the lesson is one of the powers of friendship.

 What Little Bean thought . . .

 We do love a Super Hero in the Mummy Matters’ household so Barbie in Princess Power has gone down a treat with Little Bean.
 Little Bean said “I love the costumes that they wear and it’s better to be friends with someone because it makes you feel happier and you can do more together.
 It’s better than fighting.”

 Little Bean always loves the musical aspect of the Barbie films too and quickly learns their songs, she can often be found dancing along to the music videos in the bonus features of the disc.